 The elbow is a hinge joint that connects where the humerus in the upper arm connects to the radius and ulna within the forearm.
 Elbow conditions/injuries are diagnosed through a physical exam, EMG’s, MRI’s, X-rays, or with an ultrasound.

-Conditions and Injury Types:
+Conditions and injury types:

 • Tendonitis